 News

-The CATALPA Lecture Series is back for another round.
-This time, Tamara van Gog will discuss the skills needed for self-regulated learning.
+The CATALPA Lecture Series was back for another round.
+This time, Tamara van Gog discussed the skills needed for self-regulated learning.

 Date: May 7, 2026